endless-sky/endless-sky-wiki/wiki/SpriteData.md

 sprite <name>
 ```

-The name of the sprite should be a path relative to the **images** folder, and not including frame numbers, [blending mode specifiers](BlendingModes), or the ".png" or ".jpg" extension.
+The name of the sprite should be a path relative to the **images** folder, and not including frame numbers, [blending mode specifiers](BlendingModes), or the file extension.
 For example, the "blaster impact" effect is an animation with four frames:

 * images/effect/blaster impact+0.png
 * images/effect/blaster impact+1.png